Sale Will Be Live On

 Cerulean Blue is moderately toxic if inhaled or ingested and slightly toxic if it comes into contact with skin.

 The name Cerulean Blue comes from the Latin word caelum, meaning sky.
-This pigment was discovered in 1805 by Andreas Hopfner.
-Still, it was not widely available until introduced by Messrs.
-G. Rowney andamp; Co. in England under the name coeruleum in 1860 for use in aquarelle and oil painting.
-It was produced by the action of heat on cobalt oxide and other metallic bases.
+Andreas Hopfner discovered this pigment in 1805.
+Still, it was widely available in Messrs.
+G. Rowney Co. in England, introduced in 1860 under the name coeruleum for use in aquarelle and oil painting.
+It was produced by heat on cobalt oxide and other metallic bases.

 Phthalo Blue PB15:2 is a structural variant of Phthalo Blue PB15 that produces more greenish tones.